Description

-He quit.
-He left London with a rucksack and a one-way ticket to Bangkok–a year long search under the flickering neons of Southeast Asia for Life, Love, and Meaning.
+He quit his office job in London, loaded up a rucksack, and bought a one-way ticket to Bangkok—a year long search under the flickering neons of Southeast Asia for Life, Love, and Meaning.

 But with hustlers, mercenaries, jailers, and a Brotherhood of Nigerians along the way, the search took longer.